immcantation/alakazam/docs/topics/rarefyDiversity.md

 :   if `TRUE` then uniformly resample each group to the same number of observations.
 If `FALSE` then allow each group to be resampled to its original size or, if specified, `max_size`.

+cell_id
+:   name of the `data` column containing cell identifiers.

 progress
 :   if `TRUE` show a progress bar.